four adults smiling and standing next to a small tree

 Bosc

 Dense tree with an upright spread.
 A popular fruit tree with yellow pears with russet skins.
 This tree requires full sun and a high level of care and upkeep.
-Will grow to 45 feet at maturity with a spread of 30 feet.
+Grows to a height and spread of 15-18 feet.

 Photo & info credit: NetPS Plant Finder